openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 * **perf**: performance improvement.

-* **refactor**: code reorganization that doesn't change behavior from the repo consumer perspective.
+* **refactor**: code reorganization that does not change behavior from the repo consumer perspective.

 * **revert**: undo a previous change.
 The previous commit message, including the type label, is included.